dogeorg/gigawallet-wordpress/easy-gigawallet-dogecoin-gateway/readme.txt

 = Why the Plugin requires 3rd Party Coingecko? =

-To be able to track prices in other currencies and auto convert into to Dogecoin, it uses the free API from https://www.coingecko.com/en/api
+To be able to track in other currencies and auto convert into to Dogecoin, it uses the free API from https://www.coingecko.com/en/api
 If using the Doge Currency, it will not require the use of the coingecko API

+= Where are the Coingecko API Service?

+You can see in detail the Coingecko API Service here https://www.coingecko.com/en/api

+= Where are the Terms of Service of Coingecko API?

+You can verify the Terms of Service of the Coingecko API here https://www.coingecko.com/en/api_terms

 == Screenshots ==